trealla-prolog/trealla/README.md

 work with code cleanup and development ideas.

-Special thanks to [Ulrich Neumerkel](https://github.com/uwn) for his DCG reference library, for his drive towards ISO standardization and for being himself.
+Special thanks to [Ulrich Neumerkel](https://github.com/uwn) for his DCG reference library, for his drive towards ISO standardization.

 Special thanks to [Guregu](https://github.com/guregu) for his heroic efforts with JS / WASM / WASI and other acronyms I know nothing about.